dcchambers/dcchambers.github.io/_pages/ai.md

 Around the turn of the new year in 2026 I started experimenting with coding agents - first [Claude Code](https://claude.com/product/claude-code) and later [OpenCode](https://opencode.ai/) and I have to say - they are incredibly powerful.

-At work (Zendesk) I use Claude Code almost daily for writing code.
+At work (Zendesk) I use Claude Code daily for writing code.
-I do not blindly accept whatever code Claude wants to give me (vibe coding) but I do use it in a couple ways:
+I do not blindly accept whatever code Claude wants to give me (vibe coding), but I do use it in a couple ways:

 1. A "first-pass" at writing a feature.
 2. A starting point for something I'm thinking about.